A greedy non-intrusive reduced order model for shallow water equations: Numerical results

 The final numerical example involves the simulation of tide-driven coastal flow in the San Diego Bay in California, USA (see Figure \ref{san_diego_domain}).

-A uniform structured triangular mesh consisting of $N = 6311$ nodes and $10999$ elements was used.
+A uniform unstructured triangular mesh consisting of $N = 6311$ nodes and $10999$ elements was used.
 Tidal flow data was obtained from NOAA/NOS Co-Ops website at an interval of $6$ minutes.
 This was applied as a time series of tailwater elevation boundary data along the east-west boundary of the computational mesh at the entrance to the inner harbor, as shown in Figure \ref{san_diego_domain}.
 No flow boundary conditions were applied along the walls of the harbor and an initial water surface elevation for the entire domain was provided.
-The fluid viscosity $\nu = 10^{-5}$, Manning's friction coefficient $n_{nm} = 0.022$, and the Coriolis latitude is $32.7$.
+The fluid viscosity is $\nu = 10^{-5}$, Manning's friction coefficient is $n_{mn} = 0.022$, and the Coriolis latitude is $32.7$.

-In the offline phase, the high-fidelity model was run until $T=60$ hours with a time step of $\Delta t = 25$ seconds.
-Neglecting the first $100$ time steps to avoid the influence of the initial startup on the flow behavior, $8540$ offline solution snapshots were collected starting from an initial starting time of $t_0 = 2500$ seconds.
-The POD basis modes are computed using a subset of uniformly spaced $2136$ snapshots that were selected by skipping over every $4$ consecutive snapshots.
-Using a POD truncation tolerance of $\tau = 5\times10^{-3}$, only the first $29, 115$ and $110$ POD modes were selected for the reduced basis representation of the primitive variables $\vec h, \vec u_x$, and $\vec u_y$ respectively.
-The online simulations were carried out from $t=2500 $ seconds to $t=50$ hours with a time step of $\Delta t = 75$ seconds.
+In the offline phase, the high-fidelity model was run until $T=50$ hours with a time step of $\Delta t = 25$ seconds.
+Dropping the first $100$ time steps to avoid the influence of the initial model startup on the flow behavior, $7101$ offline solution snapshots were collected for $ t \in [0.69, 50]$ hours.
+The POD basis modes were computed using a subset of uniformly spaced $1776$ snapshots that were selected by skipping over every $4$ consecutive snapshots such that the effective time step for the offline training data was $\Delta t=100$ seconds.
+Using a POD truncation tolerance of $\tau_{POD} = 5\times10^{-7}$, only the first $36, 115$ and $113$ POD modes were selected for the reduced basis representation of the primitive variables $\vec h, \vec u_x$, and $\vec u_y$ respectively.
+Figure \ref{fig:sd_sing_val} shows the decay of the singular values for the training snapshots in a semi-logarithmic scale.
+The online simulations using the reduced order models were carried out for the same simulation period as the high-fidelity model and with $\Delta t = 25$ seconds.